visit-dav/visit/src/doc/Building/Common_Build_Scenarios.rst

 ``build_visit`` was run to generate the third party libraries.
 In this case the system MPI was used, so information about the system MPI had to be provided with environment variables and the ``--parallel`` flag had to be specified.
-In this case all the required and optional third party libraries build without problem, so ``--required --optional`` could be used.
+In this case, all the required and optional third party libraries build without problem, so ``--required --optional`` could be used.
 Also, the system OpenGL implementation was outdated and ``--mesagl`` had to be included to provide an OpenGL implementation suitable for